 Recently, Hope has found success on the rugby pitch despite being such a young club.
 Coached by Kevin Drewyer and Flavian Prince, with the help of various Lions over the past years, Hope went 5-1 during the regular season and won 20 – 5 in the state semi-finals.

-The Lions are confident that the Hope Rugby program will be an asset, providing young athletes to feed into our program and through a network of Old Boys, provide help in career placement for a successful life after rugby .
+The Lions are confident that the Hope Rugby Program will be an asset, providing young athletes to feed into our program and through a network of Old Boys; assisting with career placement for a successful life after rugby.

 Chicago Hope Academy is always looking for support from Lions fans and players alike, both financially and with coaching opportunities.
 For more information on how you can help Chicago Hope Academy, please contact Kevin Drewyer at kdrewyer [at] chicagohopeacademy [dot] com.